outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 logger@container-logger1 ~ $ kafka-server-stop.sh
 ```

-The script does **not* accept any options and just sends 'SIGTERM' signal to the Kafka process.
-So don't try to pass `--help`.
+The script does *not* accept any options and just sends 'SIGTERM' signal to the Kafka process.
+So don't try to pass `--help` as it inevitably stops the service.

 ## Dynamic Update Mode